Utah Medical Products (NASDAQ:UTMD) Will Pay A Dividend Of US$0.29

-The board of Utah Medical Products, Inc. (NASDAQ:UTMD) has announced that it will pay a dividend on the 5th of October, with investors receiving $0.29 per share.
-This payment means the dividend yield will be 1.3%, which is below the average for the industry.
+Utah Medical Products, Inc. (NASDAQ:UTMD) will pay a dividend of US$0.29 on the 5th of April.
+The dividend yield will be 3.1% based on this payment which is still above the industry average.

-Utah Medical Products' Earnings Easily Cover The Distributions
+Utah Medical Products' Payment Has Solid Earnings Coverage

-Looking forward, earnings per share could rise by 4.6% over the next year if the trend from the last few years continues.
-If the dividend continues along recent trends, we estimate the payout ratio will be 61%, which is in the range that makes us comfortable with the sustainability of the dividend.
+If the trend of the last few years continues, EPS will grow by 4.6% over the next 12 months.
+If the dividend continues along recent trends, we estimate the payout ratio will be 69%, which is in the range that makes us comfortable with the sustainability of the dividend.

 Utah Medical Products Has A Solid Track Record